 - No touchscreen display, which may make it difficult for visitors to find residents in a larger property

-- The Latch Intercom has only been on the market for a year, so it may lack an established track record of success relative to some of its peers
+- The Latch Intercom hasn’t been on the market for very long, so it may lack an established track record of success relative to some of its peers

 Comparison of Latch Intercom & ButterflyMX

 Both Latch and ButterflyMX offer intercoms that enable seamless building access.
 However, some key factors make ButterflyMX’s smart video intercom the better choice.

 The Latch Intercom system was launched a little over a year ago and might indicate a departure from the company’s initial focus on smart locks.
 There is little feedback as to the intercom’s performance and few reviews of the product online.
 In contrast, ButterflyMX has been growing exponentially since its launch in 2014 and has spent considerable time updating and improving its intercom.
 ButterflyMX has been installed nationally in over 5,000 buildings with proven success among residents, property owners, and managers.

 The Latch Intercom is not actually a two-way video intercom by itself.
 With no built-in camera, the product is just a traditional audio-only intercom system.
 You must purchase and install a separate camera to enable video functionality.
 Even then, the intercom only enables one-way video calling — which means residents can see visitors but visitors can’t see residents.
 ButterflyMX has a built-in camera that takes a photo every time someone uses the intercom, providing an important audit trail for extra security.